Grief & Loss

 Have you experienced loss?

 Oceans Grief and Loss programme is a peer support programme developed to support people of all ages.
-We have a children's programme that runs for nine weeks and a similar programme to support to adults over six weeks.
+We have a children's programme that runs for an hour a week over eight weeks; a teenage programme that uses six 80-minute sessions; and a programme to support to adults over six weeks with two-hour sessions.

 Participants learn to talk about their experience of grief and they learn they are not the only ones experiencing these emotions.
-This programme assists people to share with each other in a supportive environment helpful ways to live with their losses.
+Our programme facilitates a process in which people share with each other in a supportive environment helpful ways to live with their losses.

-Groups are made up of up to six people and are supported through the programme by two trained and caring facilitators.
+Groups are made up of no more than six people and are supported through the programme by two trained and caring facilitators.

 What is Oceans?